Nolan Van Way

-Nolan Van Way (born January 31, 1931) is an American operatic baritone and tenor whose stage career, in opera and Broadway musicals, spanned half a century.
+Nolan Royce Van Way (January 31, 1931 – April 3, 2016) was an American operatic baritone and tenor whose stage career, in opera and Broadway musicals, spanned half a century.
 He sang in many languages including French, German, Italian, Russian, and Spanish.
 After retiring from the stage, Van Way became a vocal coach.

-Earlier life and musical training
+Early life and musical training

 While attending Indiana University, Van Way studied opera, theater, and television production.
 Having trained under bass-baritone Carl Van Buskerk, Nolan Van Way started his career as a baritone.
 He performed the role of Figaro in the Indiana University production of the opera The Barber of Seville.

 Van Way began his professional career in 1956 as a resident baritone at the St. Louis Municipal Opera.

 Baritone career

 After university, Van Way moved to New York City.
 His first job was at the Radio City Music Hall, performing in the Glee Club.
 In 1958, he appeared in various roles in the Broadway production of Oh, Captain!
 He continued his studies in opera at the Manhattan School of Music.

 The following year, Van Way appeared in Destry Rides Again, co-starring with Andy Griffith and Dolores Gray.
 He left Destry to play the lead role in Redhead.

 Van Way was based in New York City for the next 15 years, and performed with various opera companies throughout the United States.
 He toured with many Broadway shows and sang in summer stock theatres.
 While working for the Metropolitan Opera Studio Company in 1962, he was awarded a Ford Foundation grant.

 In February 1962, at a White House performance of Mozart's Così fan tutte for children from Washington embassies hosted by Jacqueline Kennedy in the State Dining Room, Van Way was signing autographs when he accidentally tilted the three-foot-long ostrich feather attached to his costume's turban into some lighted candles, causing the headdress to catch on fire.
 Rudolf Bing, the manager of the Metropolitan Opera who was acting as the master of ceremonies, snatched the flaming turban off of Van Way's head; it was extinguished quickly.

 Van Way made his European opera début at the Nuremberg Opera as Escamillo in Carmen.
 He also appeared as the Don in Don Giovanni in Braunschweig.